mullerdavid/ctf_writeups/cyberquest24/Online_Misc_BiCycle/WRITEUP.md

 find . -name '*.jpg' -exec stegseek --crack {} wordlist.txt \;
 ```

 This had no result.
-After closer look of the zsteg output, there was a png file which was actually not a png.
-Running stegseek on the png files as well will mostly result in errors, but on the renamed fiile it was able to extract the flag.
+After closer look of the `zsteg` output, there was a png file which was actually not a png.
+Running `stegseek` on the png files as well will mostly result in errors, but on the renamed file it was able to extract the flag.

 ```bash
 find BiCycle_EN/badfiles -name '*.png' -exec stegseek --crack {} wordlist.txt \;